 At the end of every meeting, they circle around and blame others.
 A few of us who talked about it were called “confrontationists.”
 What I am saying happens in companies.
 It also happens in churches, community setups, and other social circles.
 You know it, I know it, and everybody knows; that the inability of leadership to resolve conflicts stifles creativity and frustrates an entire organization.

 There are many things leaders can do to become great at conflict resolution.
 Time and again, the following considerations have produced greater results in conflict resolution.

 Increase your Emotional Quotient (EQ)

-Every organization has a set of written and unwritten codes that guide the conducts and behaviour of the people in the organization.
+Every organization has a set of written and unwritten codes that guide the conduct and behaviour of the people in the organization.
 These codes are commonly referred to as core values.
-Core values simply “labels” that define the beliefs, behaviours, and commitments that organizations cannot compromize.
+Core values are simply “labels” that define the beliefs, behaviours, and commitments that organizations cannot compromize.
 The problem with core values is that many leaders do not understand them.
 Some who claim to understand, pay lips service to them.
 Because core values shape an organization’s culture, its infringement by anyone attracts stern disciplinary measures.
-In fact, the disciplinary actions often result in dismissal in some organizations.
-The point I am making is that leaders have the responsibility in communicating the acceptable conducts and behaviours expected from their team to everyone in the team. it is important to make everyone aware of the acceptable conducts and behaviours in the organization/department, as well as the consequences for a breach.
+In fact, disciplinary actions often result in dismissal in some organizations.
+The point I am making is that leaders have the responsibility in communicating the acceptable conduct and behaviours expected from their team to everyone in the team. it is important to make everyone aware of the acceptable conduct and behaviours in the organization/department, as well as the consequences of a breach.
 Here is an example.